-(1) Whipping shall in no case (except where a male person of an age not exceeding twenty-one years has been sentenced under the Criminal Procedure Act, 1955 be inflicted until either the proceedings in the case have been returned with such a certificate as is in section ninety-eight of this Act mentioned or the court of appeal has confirmed the sentence of the magistrate's court.

-(2) If a person sentenced to receive whipping is not also sentenced to imprisonment for such a period as shall allow time for the judge's certificate to be received before inflicting the said whipping, such person, in case he shall not give sufficient bail to appear after being served at some place to be mentioned in the bail bond or recognizance with a written notice signed by the clerk of the court requiring him so to do, shall be detained in custody until either the proceedings in the case have been returned as aforesaid, or the sentence has been confirmed as aforesaid.
+- (1) Whipping shall in no case (except where a male person of an age not exceeding twenty-one years has been sentenced under the Criminal Procedure Act, 1955 be inflicted until either the proceedings in the case have been returned with such a certificate as is in section ninety-eight of this Act mentioned or the court of appeal has confirmed the sentence of the magistrate's court. - [subsection (1) amended by section 7 of Act 16 of 1959] - (2) If a person sentenced to receive whipping is not also sentenced to imprisonment for such a period as shall allow time for the judge's certificate to be received before inflicting the said whipping, such person, in case he has not been released on bail, shall be detained in custody until either the proceedings in the case have been returned as aforesaid, or the sentence has been confirmed as aforesaid.